spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 The square-root of the combined variance is stored in the ERR array of the output product.

-The overall slope depends on the slope and the combined variance of the slope of each integration's segments, so is a sum over integration values computed from the segements:
+The overall slope depends on the slope and the combined variance of the slope of each integration's segments, so is a sum over integration values computed from the segments:

 .. math::
     slope_{o} = \frac{ \sum_{i}{ \frac{slope_{i}} {var^C_{i}}}} { \sum_{i}{ \frac{1} {var^C_{i}}}}